CodePhiliaX/Chat2DB/README.md

 - Hive
 - KingBase

-Redis and MongoDB are partially supported.Hbase Elasticsearch openGauss TiDB InfluxDB
+Redis and MongoDB are partially supported , Hbase、Elasticsearch、openGauss、TiDB、InfluxDB will support in the future.

 ## 🌰 Demo